yuanweize/Error-1402/README.en.md

 ### Languages and lazy-loaded i18n

 - The top-right selector now offers 30+ common languages.
-Language packs are lazy-loaded from external JSON files: `assets/i18n/<code>.json`.
+Language packs are lazy-loaded from remote JSON files.
 - Auto-detection priority:
   1. User-pinned language (`localStorage.lang` honored only when `localStorage.langPinned=1`, to avoid accidental lock-in)
   2. Iterate your browser language list in order; for each tag try exact first, then its base prefix (e.g., `zh-CN` → `zh`), then move to the next tag